Child Support Basics

 Child support is usually set at the guideline amount.
 But a Judge or Magistrate can set child support above or below the guideline amount if there are special circumstances.
 For example, child support may be set above the guidelines if the child has special health or education needs.
 It may be set below the guidelines if paying the set amount of child support would be too hard for the person paying child support.

 You can use the online child support calculator created by the Department of Human Services at http://childsupportcalculator.dhs.state.mn.us/, to help figure it out.
-You can also bring the worksheets from the calculator to the hearing.
+You will need to know your gross income, and the other parent’s gross income to use the calculator.
+If you use the online child support calculator, you can print and bring the worksheets from the calculator to a child support hearing.

-Basic support looks at both parent’s gross income from all sources.
+Basic support looks at parent’s gross income from all sources.
 This is income before any pre-tax deductions like a pension plan.
-Income may include potential (imputed) income if a parent works less than full-time but could be working full-time.
-If a parent gets spousal maintenance (alimony) or benefits because of a disability or retirement (other than SSI) that is also included as income for child support.
+Income may include potential income if a parent works less than full-time but could be working full-time.
+If a parent gets spousal maintenance (alimony) or benefits because of a disability or retirement (other than SSI), that is also included as income for child support.

 Each parent’s share of the combined income is calculated.
 The parents’ combined incomes are applied to the guidelines chart, and together with the number of joint children they have, a number is taken from the chart.
-That number is divided by each parent’s percentage of combined income.
+The chart estimates the cost of raising children at different combined income levels.
+The number taken from the chart is divided by each parent’s percentage of combined income.

-For the parent without primary physical custody of the children, there may be a deduction for costs that come up during parenting time.
-This is called the “parenting expense adjustment”.
+For the parent with less than 45.1% parenting time, there may be a deduction for costs that come up during parenting time.
+This is called the “parenting expense adjustment.”
 The amount of the deduction depends on how much parenting time the court orders.
-For example:

 - If the court sets parenting time less than 10% of the time, there is no deduction.